randovania/randovania/docs/GLOSSARY.md

 ## Hint

-A piece of text placed in the game world which may give the player information about how [Pickups](#pickup) were placed.
+A piece of text placed in the game world which may give the player information about their game.
 This is distinct from [Log Files](#log-file), which contain all details of a generated game, and are generally considered to be a form of cheating in most competitive settings.

 ## Item